kevinlin/ai-sdlc-playbook/docs/workflow/spec-driven-development/README.md

 ---
-description: Spec-driven development is a systematic approach to software development where detailed specifications are created before implementation begins.
-This methodology emphasizes building the right thing correctly from the start through structured planning and living documentation.
+description: Specification-Driven Development (SDD) is a transformative methodology that inverts the traditional relationship between specifications and code, making specifications the primary source of truth that generates implementation rather than merely guiding it.
 ---

-# Spec-Driven Development Overview
+# Specification-Driven Development (SDD)

 <!-- Navigation Metadata -->
 <!-- Section: Methodology | Level: Overview | Prerequisites: None -->